By Libby Hagedon, Account Executive

 The most impactful marketing that is resonating today is not marketing at all, it’s actually public relations – it’s showing people who feel helpless how you are helping.
 Here are a few examples:

-- Cincinnati’s own consumer goods giant Procter & Gamble is stepping up as a topics for dating, supporting their employees, consumers and communities.
+- Cincinnati’s own consumer goods giant Procter & Gamble is stepping up as a Force for Good, supporting their employees, consumers and communities.
 They are taking the necessary precautions in the workforce with temperature scans and work from home support.
 Their Charmin production team operationalized idle equipment in just two weeks to get Charmin to store shelves faster.
 Most impactful to the community, P&G’s in-kind contributions exceed $15 million dollars, along with donated products to families in need across the globe.
-In our own community, they have https://gorasor.com/vegan-dating-app/, among other hospitals.
+In our own community, they have manufactured COVID-19 face shields to donate to Cincinnati Children’s, among other hospitals.

 - Makino Inc., the Mason, Ohio-based global provider of advanced manufacturing technology and application support for metal-cutting and die/mold manufacturing industries, supports and services the machines of companies who are making the products that are on the front lines of fighting COVID-19.
 Recently, they helped increase respirator production by 1,000% for KrisDee of South Elgin, Illinois.